 FILM WORK

-Janisse was a producer on Mike Malloy’s feature documentary Eurocrime: the Italian Cop and Gangster Films That Ruled the ’70s (2012), Sean Hogan’s short horror film We Always Find Ourselves in the Sea (2017) and Mike McKinlay’s short documentary Tights Worship: The Processes of The Rita (2019).
+Janisse was a producer on Mike Malloy’s feature documentary Eurocrime: the Italian Cop and Gangster Films That Ruled the ’70s (2012), Sean Hogan’s short horror films We Always Find Ourselves in the Sea (2017) and To Fire You Come at Last (2022), Mike McKinlay’s short documentary Tights Worship: The Processes of The Rita (2019) and David Gregory’s Tales of the Uncanny (2021), and Theatre of Horrors: The Sordid Story of Paris’ Grand Guignol (2025).

-In 2019 Janisse participated in the restoration and re-release of Harry Nilsson’s 1971 animated TV movie The Point, offering the use of her personal 16mm film print and contributing to several of the bonus features for the 2020 MVD blu ray release as a producer and editor.
+An avowed Nilsson fan, Janisse participated in the restoration and re-release of Harry Nilsson’s 1971 animated TV movie The Point, providing and scanning her personal 16mm film print and producing several of the bonus features for the 2020 MVD blu ray release.

 In 2020/2021 Janisse embarked on three collaborations as a writer with photographer Nick Knight, creating the fashion films S.W.A.L.K. and S.W.A.L.K.
 II for designer John Galliano and Maison Margiela for their 2020 Artisinal and Ready-to-Wear collections, and A Folk Horror Tale for the 2021 Artisinal.